MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/associate-file-type-merge-tool.md

 1. In the **Command** text box, either enter the path and name of your merge tool, or choose the ellipsis to browse to and select the tool.
 1. In the **Arguments** text box, enter any arguments that your tool requires.

-   Choose the arrow next to the **Arguments** box to select from a list of variables that the diff/merge command fills in before passing to the tool.
+   Choose the arrow next to the **Arguments** box to select from a list of variables that the diff/merge command populates and passes to the tool.
 Any other text in the argument box passes to the tool directly.

 1. Select **OK**.
 1. Select **OK** again, or select **Add** to add more file extensions.
 When you're finished adding extensions, select **OK**.